KenKundert/why-invest-in-bitcoin/README.rst

     :width: 100%
     :align: center

-the true return is found to be an even more modest 1.6%.
+the true return is found to be an even more modest 1.6%, and the volatility is significantly greater..

 Finally, consider the Nasdaq.